We treat the "home doctor": how to save aloe if rotted roots?

 Observing the golden rule for aloe that dry content is better than waterlogging, you can enjoy the healthy look of a "home doctor" for a long time.

-Watch the video: If the Earth Treated Us the Way We Treat the Earth Garlic Jackson Comedy (October 2024).
+Watch the video: If the Earth Treated Us the Way We Treat the Earth Garlic Jackson Comedy (December 2024).

 Leave Your Comment